carlosbravoa/enhance-with-ai/README.md

-# Enhance With AI — GNOME Shell Extension
+# Enhance With AI — ChatGPT GNOME Shell Extension

 Adds a panel button that brings chat GPT to your GNOME desktop.